warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

-# When is the next post going to be published?
+# When will you publish the next post?
 - [ ] Apply Structure
 - [ ] Write the basic post
 - [ ] Editing pass